noahjepstein/email-validator/README.md

 # Email Validator

-A comprehensive command-line tool to validate email addresses.
-It's completely self-contained with no external dependencies.
+A command-line tool to validate email addresses.
+Only dependencies are python3 and uv.

 ## Features